 The city centre may be jam-packed with cool and exciting things to do, but some of the best of Prague’s hidden gems are on the outskirts.

-Unfortunately, we couldn’t get inside the castle during our visit thanks to reduced Winter hours.
+Unfortunately, due to reduced winter hours, we couldn’t get inside the castle during our visit.
 However, we made the most of our day and went hiking instead.

-If you visit when the castle is actually open (check the opening times here) it’s free to wander the castle grounds.
-But to see inside requires a guided tour.
+If you visit when the castle is actually open (check the opening times here), you can wander the castle grounds for free.
+However, to see inside, you need to take a guided tour.

 Tip – To get to Karlstejn, you can drive or take a train (line S6) from the central station (Hlavní nádraží).
 The journey time is 40 minutes each way.